 A patio umbrella often becomes the centerpiece of your outdoor space.
-A place for congregation during family gatherings — offering shade for summer cookouts and parties.
-But that doesn’t man to say they don’t have issues.
+A place for congregating during family gatherings — offering shade for summer cookouts and parties.
+But that doesn’t mean to say they don’t have issues.
 Knowing how to fix an umbrella pole can help keep your garden a pleasant place to spend time in.

-Though, let’s face it, a damaged patio umbrella pole isn’t gong to be top of your priorities.
+Though let’s face it, a damaged patio umbrella pole isn’t going to be top of your priorities.
 Most of us tend to put off repairs.
 In fact, it’s probably more likely that you’ll assume it’s a write-off and throw it out.
-Yet, it’s not particularly complicated or time consuming issue to take care of.
+Yet, it’s not particularly complicated or time-consuming issue to take care of.
 It just takes a little know-how, minimal equipment, and a few hours of your time.

 Repairing Wooden Patio Umbrella Poles

 Before you can learn how to fix a patio umbrella pole made from wood, you’ll need to take stock of the damage severity.
 If the pole is entirely snapped in half, it may well be the case that it will be more safe and cost-effective to replace it.
 You may not even have to replace the entire umbrella — contact the manufacturer to inquire about parts replacement.
 Alternatively, if the breakage was caused by severe weather it can be wise to consider buying a windproof umbrella.

 That said, certain types of damage to wooden poles can be mitigated or repaired.
 Splintering, cracks, and rotten wood are some of the potential issues you can come across that you can repair at home.
 In these circumstances, one of your primary considerations is likely to be whether the cost of repairing outweighs a replacement.
 For smaller issues, it is likely you’ll find it’s cheaper to handle personally.